-We live just around the corner from this historic building, so we were intrigued when the property was refurbished and opened as a opened as a “Casa Emblemática” and as a lovely rural boutique hotel.
+We live just around the corner from this Villa Delmas, so we were intrigued when the property was refurbished and opened as a “Casa Emblemática” and as a lovely rural boutique hotel.

 The grounds are beautiful, with mature gardens offering shady chill out areas and a Manrique style swimming pool (and yes, he did design it!)
 And there’s a small spa area with hot tub and sauna.
 Inside, many of the original features have been retained, including the original wooden flooring in places.
 There’s a fabulous central courtyard area with shade sails, but modern conveniences are to be found as well – the whole place has air conditioning and WIFI.

-Each room is unique and is named, but they are all beautifully appointed and have high quality fixtures, with marble bathroom suites, for example.
+Each room at Villa Delmas is unique and is named, but they are all beautifully appointed and have high quality fixtures, with marble bathroom suites, for example.

 A continental breakfast is available, and a cooked breakfast can be prepared.
-There’s a communal living room, and what was the study is now reception and guest are encouraged to sit down and relax with a glass of cava while they are checking in.
+There’s a communal living room, and what was the study is now reception and guest are encouraged to sit down and relax with a glass of cava while they are checking into Villa Delmas.

 There are a range of luxury extras which can be added to a stay and they include luxury car collection and drop off at the airport, chef’s tasting menus and even a butler service.